valetivivek/JobScoop/Sprint-2/Sprint2.md

 - **Content-Type:** `application/json`

 ## Request Body
-The request payload should follow this structure:
 ```json
 {
   "email": "user@example.com",
   "subscriptions": ["Amazon", "Meta"]
 }
 ```

 ## Functionality

 1. **Input Validation:**
-    -   Verifies that an `email` is provided.
-    -   Ensures that the `subscriptions` array is not empty.
+   - Verifies that an `email` is provided and that the `subscriptions` array is not empty.
 2. **User Lookup:**
-    -   Retrieves the user ID associated with the provided email.
-    -   Returns a 404 error if the user is not found.
+   - Retrieves the user ID associated with the provided email, returning a 404 error if not found.
 3. **Subscription Deletion:**
-    -   Iterates over the list of company names provided in the `subscriptions` array.
-    -   For each company name:
-        -   Attempts to retrieve the corresponding company ID.
-        -   If the company does not exist, that subscription is skipped.
-        -   Deletes the subscription record where both the user ID and company ID match.
+   - Iterates over the company names in the `subscriptions` array, deleting each corresponding subscription record where the user ID and company ID match.
-    -   Checks whether any valid subscription was found and deleted.
 4. **Error Handling:**
-    -   If none of the provided company names exist in the database, returns an error.
-    -   If the user is not subscribed to any of the provided subscriptions, returns an error.
+   - Returns an error if none of the provided subscriptions exist or if the user is not subscribed to any.
 5. **Response Construction:**
-    -   On successful deletion of one or more subscriptions, returns a success message.
+   - Returns a success message upon successful deletion.

 ## Response